Teaching English in Vietnam: Celebrating Tet - The Lunar New Year

 The Eve of Tet and Happy New Year!

 The eve of Tet is celebrated with grand enthusiasm, excitement and anticipation for the year ahead.
-Vietnamese through the nation and around the world wait for the clock to strike twelve, and then ceremonies and festivities begin in full force!
+Vietnamese through the nation and worldwide wait for the clock to strike twelve, and then ceremonies and festivities begin in full force!
 Bells ring, songs are sung, and prayers are chanted.
 Children receive gifts and a red envelope with money as a symbol of good fortune in the coming year.

 Families congratulate each other saying “Happy New Year” and also “Happy Birthday” because this day is considered a universal birthday when everyone turns a year older.
 In the streets a virtual symphony of firecrackers, drums, gongs, dances, and parades welcomes the happiness of the Vietnamese and their beautiful way of celebrating their New Year!

-Related Articles:
+Related Resources:

 - Country Profile - Teaching English in Vietnam